MetaRPC/PyMT5/docs/Examples/Common/diag_connect.md

 Prints `OK` / `FAIL …` for each step.

-> ℹ️ The script does not set a process exit code.
+> The script does not set a process exit code.
 Read the text output.

 ---